Skip to main content

 Problem

 The Robert Wood Johnson Foundation’s guiding purpose is to build “a Culture of Health that provides everyone in America a fair and just opportunity for health and well-being.”
-As part of their vision for a Culture of Health, the foundation’s leadership wanted to know how many Americans were aligned with this goal, including their belief in the importance of health in daily living, their belief in the existence of healthcare disparities and social determinants of health, and their beliefs about the government’s role in health care and making communities healthier?
+As part of their vision for a Culture of Health, the foundation’s leadership wanted to know how many Americans were aligned with this goal, including their belief in the importance of health in daily living, their belief in the existence of social determinants of health, and their beliefs about the government’s role in health care and making communities healthier.

 Solution

 With $1.5 million in funding from the foundation, NORC conducted the American Health Values Survey in 2015-16.
-The survey, done in English and Spanish by telephone, online, and mail, questioned more than 10,000 adults about health issues on a personal, community, and societal level.
+The survey, conducted in English and Spanish by telephone, web, and mail, questioned more than 10,000 adults about health issues on a personal, community, and societal level.
 We followed up with a second survey in 2019-2020 that asked the same questions of more than 8,200 respondents to expand our understanding of rural/urban and race/ethnic differences on the issues and to see whether and how the value and belief differences vary across U.S. localities.
 We also conducted advanced analysis, including modeling to identify the key drivers of the values and beliefs and qualitative in-person interviews to better understand those drivers.

 Result